 For example, our fellow kings of the jungle—lions and tigers—first devour the blood, and fatty organs including hearts, kidneys, livers, and brains, leaving much of the lean muscle to the vultures.
 Fat, as we will see, is, and has always been, the cornerstone of human dietary health.

 The Keto Diet and Evolution of the Human Brain

 So the story goes, about two million years ago we evolved the hunting techniques mentioned above.
-Hunting allowed us to capture and eat calorie-dense animal fat, protein, organs, and marrow instead of the low-nutrient plant diet of apes.
+Hunting allowed us to capture and eat nutrient-dense animal foods loaded with calories, healthy keto fats, protein, organs meats, and marrow instead of the low-nutrient plant diet of apes.

 Homo Erectus could then take in a surplus of energy at each meal compared with our direct primate ancestors.
 This higher quality fuel allowed us to eat less plant fiber which is bulkier than meat, leading us to evolve smaller guts.